ovidiugabriel/buildpro/preprocessor/Racket.md

 @array:new[ int v 256 ]
 ```

-To you Racket inside scribble you have to `reuquire racket`.
+To use Racket inside scribble you have to `reuquire racket`.
 For instance:

 ```racket
 #lang scribble/text